ajramirezcodes/Weather-App/README.md

 # Weather App

-A clean and simple Weather App built with HTML, CSS, and JavaScript.
 This application allows users to search for current weather conditions in any city using real-time data from the OpenWeatherMap API.

 ## Features